 I am not sure about how to organize a better social construct that is both honest and peaceful and tolerant, and I am not sure it is possible to do it in a perfect way for all situations and for all compositions of individuals.

-It seems to be a long standing problem with establishing and enforcing norms in societies. about a year and a half ago
+It seems to be a long standing problem with establishing and enforcing norms in societies.

-top Ask Slashdot: How Do You Track Bugs For Personal Software Projects?
+Ask Slashdot: How Do You Track Bugs For Personal Software Projects?

 For personal projects (involving just me):